Display to header level

 When seeking these commitments, land trusts employ various strategies to balance the need for sufficient funds to support the land trust’s long-term costs with the need for the amount requested of landowners to be affordable and acceptable.
 The WeConservePA guide Stewardship Funding Arrangements: Options for Financing the Obligations of Conservation Easement Holders reviews these strategies.

 A compelling strategy with a winning track record involves obtaining a financial commitment from the landowner that binds not only them, but future owners as well.
-(In other words, the burden of the commitment is spread over many generations of owners rather than only the owner who grants the easement.)
-This type of promise is commonly referred to as a “running covenant”–a covenant that runs with the land, obligating each successive owner by virtue of their ownership.
+In other words, the burden of the commitment is spread over many generations of owners rather than only the owner who grants the easement.
+This type of promise is commonly referred to as a “running cov-enant”—a covenant that obligates each successive owner by virtue of their ownership.
 For this type of forward-looking commitment, careful drafting is essential to ensure adherence to the promise.
 Issues of enforceability of running covenants are addressed in the WeConservePA guide Legal Considerations for Stewardship Funding Arrangements.

 A threshold requirement to establish a running covenant is ensuring that every future owner will be on legal notice that the covenant exists.
-This is accomplished by ensuring the commitment appears in the public record.
-In the context of binding future owners to a funding commitment made by the present landowner for easement stewardship, two primary approaches are available:
+This is accomplished by ensuring the commit-ment appears in the public record.
+To bind future owners to a funding commitment made by the present landowner for easement stewardship, two primary approaches are available:

-There are substantial reasons favoring the former.
-Most notably, a free-standing covenant may be used to grant to the easement holder a security interest (mortgage) in the conserved property, which reduces the risk of non-payment by landowners.
-The guide Stewardship Funding Arrangements reviews the advantages of the free-standing document; for those using this approach, WeConservePA provides the Model Stewardship Funding Covenant.
+Among its advantages, the free-standing covenant may be used to grant to the easement holder a security interest (mortgage) in the conserved property, which reduces the risk of non-payment by owners.
+The guide Stewardship Funding Arrangements reviews this approach, and for those using it, WeConservePA provides the Model Stewardship Funding Covenant.

 Despite the compelling reasons to use a separate instrument, there are arguments for implementing a covenant for funding easement stewardship within the grant of easement itself.
 Most notably, this approach seems more acceptable or easier to implement for both landowners and land trust staff.
-Again, see Stewardship Funding Arrangements for discussion.
+Stewardship Funding Arrangements also reviews this alternative.

 Much of the content of the Model Stewardship Funding Covenant can be adapted for use in drafting a funding covenant to be placed in the easement instrument.
-This guide supplements this material with specific guidance for placing the covenant in the easement instrument.
+This guide supplements the model's material with specific guidance for placing the covenant in the easement instrument.

 Barring extraordinary error, a stewardship funding covenant recorded in the public records as its own distinct document will be noted as a discrete line item on a buyer’s title report.
 A funding covenant placed within the grant of easement stands a much greater chance of being missed in the title work.